-- (1) An inspector may take action reasonably necessary to- - (a) restrict access to a site the subject of a report under section 706; or - (b) protect anything at the site from being tampered with. - (2) The inspector may authorise the operator of, or site safety manager for, any relevant operating plant to take the action for the inspector.
+- (a) restrict access to a site the subject of a report under section 706; or - (b) protect anything at the site from being tampered with. - (2) The inspector may authorise the operator of, or site safety manager for, any relevant operating plant to take the action for the inspector.